 Large Cluster Administration Guide

 This document contains Slurm administrator information specifically for clusters containing 1,024 nodes or more.
-Large system currently managed by Slurm include Tianhe-2 (at the National University of Defense Technology in China with 16,000 compute nodes and 3.1 million cores) and Sequoia (IBM Bluegene/Q at Lawrence Livermore National Laboratory with 98,304 compute nodes and 1.6 million cores).
+Large systems currently managed by Slurm include Tianhe-2 (at the National University of Defense Technology in China with 16,000 compute nodes and 3.1 million cores) and Sequoia (IBM Bluegene/Q at Lawrence Livermore National Laboratory with 98,304 compute nodes and 1.6 million cores).
 Slurm operation on systems orders of magnitude larger has been validated using emulation.
-Getting optimal performance at that scale does require some tuning and this document should help you off to a good start.
+Getting optimal performance at that scale does require some tuning and this document should help get you off to a good start.
 A working knowledge of Slurm should be considered a prerequisite for this material.

 Times below are for execution of an MPI program printing "Hello world" and exiting and includes the time for processing output.
-Your performance may vary due to differences hardware, software, and configuration.
+Your performance may vary due to differences in hardware, software, and configuration.

 - 1,966,080 tasks on 122,880 compute nodes of a BlueGene/Q: 322 seconds

 - 30,000 tasks on 15,000 compute nodes of a Linux cluster: 30 seconds

 Three system configuration parameters must be set to support a large number of open files and TCP connections with large bursts of messages.
 Changes can be made using the /etc/rc.d/rc.local or /etc/sysctl.conf script to preserve changes after reboot.
 In either case, you can write values directly into these files (e.g. "echo 32832 > /proc/sys/fs/file-max").